Average Cost of Homeowners Insurance (2026)

 Other factors that affect home insurance rates

-Older homes are more likely to have wear and tear that increases both risk and your rates.
+Older homes are more likely to have wear and tear that increases both your risk and rates.
+Some homes may not meet current building standards, raising the risk of injuries and home insurance claims.

 Certain materials are more vulnerable to fire, rotting and other dangers.
 For instance, homes with metal or tile roofs will likely have lower insurance rates than homes with asphalt roofs.

-In addition, some materials are more expensive to replace than others, such as a marble countertop versus laminate.
+Also, some materials cost more to replace than others, such as a marble countertop compared to a laminate countertop.

 If you live in an area with high crime rates or stormy weather, or you’re far from a fire department, you may pay more for home insurance.
-That's because your home and belongings are more likely to experience damage, which makes you more expensive to insure.
+That's because your home and belongings are more likely to be damaged, which makes them more expensive to insure.

 Liability insurance covers any injuries your pets may cause.
 If you have a particularly "aggressive" breed as a pet, your insurance company may increase your rates.

-Your claims history shows how likely you are to file a claim in the future.
-The more claims you have made, the higher your rates.
+Your claims history can indicate how likely you are to file a claim in the future.
+The more claims you make, the higher your rates.
+Reducing claims by only filing for expensive repairs could help you keep your rates lower.

-You might see a hot tub, swimming pool or trampoline as a perk.
-But, these amenities typically cause your home insurance rates to go up.
-That's because guests at your home are more likely to hurt themselves by slipping on a wet pool deck or falling off a trampoline.
+Swimming pools and trampolines can make your home insurance rates go up.
+That's because guests visiting your home are more likely to hurt themselves by slipping on a wet pool deck or falling off a trampoline.

-These injuries could result in lawsuits, so insurance companies tend to charge more to protect themselves against the added risk.
+These injuries could lead to lawsuits, so insurance companies tend to charge more to protect themselves against the added risk.

 How can you lower the cost of your homeowners insurance?

-There are four main ways to lower your insurance costs: shop around for quotes, qualify for discounts, raise your deductible or update your home.
+There are four main ways to lower your insurance costs: shop around for quotes, qualify for discounts, raise your deductible and update your home.

-However, you should only raise your deductible to an amount you can easily afford to pay after an emergency.
-If you couldn't afford an unexpected $5,000 expense, you should keep your deductible below that amount.
+You should raise your deductible only to an amount you can easily afford to pay after an emergency.
+If you can't afford an unexpected $5,000 expense, you should keep your deductible below that amount.

-Some home renovations can lower your insurance rates, or get you a discount.
+Consider home renovations: Certain home renovations can lower your insurance rates or get you a discount.

-For example, replacing an old roof or outdated electrical system can help make your home safer and lessen the likelihood that you'll file a claim for a leak or electrical fire in the future.
-So these renovations would likely save you money on home insurance.
+For example, replacing an old roof or outdated electrical system can make it less likely you'll file a claim for a leak or electrical fire in the future.

 What does homeowners insurance cover?

-Basic homeowners insurance protects the structure of your home, property and belongings.
+Basic homeowners insurance protects your home itself, the property it's on and any unattached buildings such as sheds and garages, as well as your personal belongings.
 It also provides liability protection and pays for temporary housing if something happens to your home.

 - Roofing